FlamingoeZpZ/Space-Divers/README.md

 Abstract void is a space action adventure game with strategy elements where players will manage their fleets, gather resources and defeat their opposition.

-Total working time: Approx. 9 Days
+Total working time: Approx. 20 Days

+General Features:
+* Ship creation and customization
+* Saving
+* Battling
+* Traversal